zexlier/498Lab/README.md

 ### 1. Cloning a repo
 In your local coding environment terminal, navigate to a folder you can clone this repo into and enter ```git clone replace_with_url```

-In your local environment, edit and fix up the porgram included in the repo
+In your local environment, edit and fix up the porgram included in the repo.
+For each change you make, include in a comment above that line what the previous code was or what the issue was

 ### 2. Pushing and Pulling
 #### Using git add